Search

 Unpredictable Weather

 With varying landscapes, the weather in Nepal keeps changing quite frequently.
-Unpredictable rain and speedy winds are quite common in the forest areas where most wild animals are found.
+Unpredictable rain and swift winds are quite common in forest areas, where most wild animals are found.
 These uncertain weather changes can disturb wildlife and the lens while taking pictures.
-The paths leading to the animal habitats might also get slippery due to rain, making it further more challenging for photographers.
+Additionally, due to rain, the paths leading to the animal habitats may also become slippery, making it even more challenging for photographers.

 Safety Concerns

 Roaming in the wild forest without proper guidance is quite risky.
-Encounters with animals like tigers, rhinoceros, and venomous snakes are quite common in the deep forest.
-Facing them with a calm mind can be challenging without proper knowledge of these animals.
-Similarly, the sloppy trails make photography even more dangerous.
+One may encounter animals like tigers, rhinoceroses, and venomous snakes in the deep forest.
+And without adequate knowledge of these animals, you will find it hard to face them or know what to do.
+Similarly, the sloppy trails make the photo safari even more dangerous.
 There is always a risk of falling off a cliff and getting severely injured.

 Managing Low Light